(updated February 2014)

 If you have a shower curtain make sure you leave it shut so that it can dry.

 But what about existing mould?
-Normally I would recommend my disinfectant cleaning spray, with a vinegar base and about 50 drops of essential oil per litre, including at least clove oil (I usually use a mix of three – four oils).
-But I am holding off recommending clove oil anymore until I have more information from Nicole. (see note below)
+Generally I would recommend my disinfectant cleaning spray, with a vinegar base and about 50 drops of essential oil per litre, including at least clove oil (I usually use a mix of three – four oils).
+But be aware that essential oils can be toxic just like anything else, and especially if you are using clove oil, you need good ventilation.

-In the meantime, white vinegar is very good at cleaning mould.
+If you are sensitive to essential oils, white vinegar is quite good at cleaning most types of mould on its own.
 If you have a mould problem, I recommend cleaning every surface it is on with white vinegar, and repeating regularly.
 If you have a ceiling mould problem, trying moping it once a month with neat white vinegar.
-Just don’t let it drip into your eyes!!
+You can also spray it with a vinegar and oil of cloves solution.
+Either way, just don’t let it drip into your eyes!!

 Now over to you: